-This vegan mushroom stew is comforting, luxuriously creamy and flavorful, yet surprisingly light.
-Made with whole-food ingredients including fresh and dried mushrooms, potatoes, carrots, garlic, and rosemary.
-Serve with salad, rice, or your favorite crusty bread for dipping.
-This mushroom stew is gluten-free and oil-free (WFPB).
+This vegan mushroom stew is luxuriously creamy, comforting, and flavorful, yet surprisingly light.
+It's packed with umami and made with nutritious ingredients, including fresh and dried mushrooms, potatoes, carrots, garlic, and rosemary.
+Serve this mushroom stew with a side salad, over rice, or with your favorite crusty bread for dipping.
+Trust me, everyone's going to LOVE it!
+Bonus - it's not only dairy-free and vegan, but gluten-free and oil-free/WFPB, too!

 If you're a mushroom lover like I am, this creamy stew is going to make you SO happy.
 The mushrooms lend a tender and meaty bite, while the potatoes, onion, and carrots create a perfectly comforting stew with just a hint of vegetable sweetness.

 Initially, I had planned to share a vegan Irish stew, since St. Patrick's Day is right around the corner.
-But after one test batch I just wasn't feeling the vibes - tomatoes combined with the same old veggies and herbs.
+But after one test batch I just wasn't feeling the vibes of tomatoes combined with the same ol' veggies and herbs.

-So I decided to switch gears and take inspiration from one of our favorite recipes, Vegan Cream of Mushroom Soup.
+So I decided to switch gears and take inspiration from one of our favorite soup recipes, this Vegan Cream of Mushroom Soup.

 Jump to:

 The creamy base of this mushroom stew?
-Oh friends, it's crave-worthy!
+Oh friends, it's totally crave-able!
 It's satisfying in all the ways you want a creamy soup or stew to be, but without dairy or loads of fat to weigh you down.

 All of the creaminess in this vegan stew recipe comes from just ⅓ cup raw cashews.
 No flour or starch needed.